 The Traditional Way of Carbonating Beer

-For years how most home-brewed beer was carbonated in a bottle was by adding priming sugar individually to each bottle of beer using a spoon; or by batch priming which is adding sugar to all of the beer before putting it in the bottle.
+For years how most home-brewed beers was carbonated in a bottle was by adding priming sugar individually to each bottle of beer using a spoon; or by batch priming which is adding sugar to all of the beer before putting it in the bottle.

 Priming sugar (dextrose) is manufactured using corn, which reacts with the yeast still in the beer resulting in a natural carbonation.
 Most people recommend that you add the priming sugar to water and then boil it before adding it to the beer.

 There are a few problems with using priming sugar instead of carbonation drops.

 It is messy.
 Trying to add the sugar directly into the bottle can be tricky and most times results in more than a few spills of sugar down the side of the bottle.

 It takes time.
 Adding sugar directly to each bottle takes time.
 It can be a tedious task and it is one of the reasons people complain about bottling beer versus kegging it.
 Even batch priming takes quite a bit more time than using carbonation drops.

 It is not accurate.
 Using priming sugar can be tricky to get the right and same carbonation level between each bottle.
 Some will be just right, others over-carbonated, and some under carbonated.
 It’s just the nature of carbonating with priming sugar.